 Speaking of guiding, you’ll often find that your voice actor can bring fresh, creative and relevant ideas to a script read.
 Feel free to ask them for their interpretations and ideas, you might find that their ideas inform your own!

-Know your actor, know your route, know how to guide, and you’re golden!
+Know the actor you choose to book on Voice123, know your route, know how to guide, and you’re golden!
 It sounds simple, but it’s actually full of nuance, detail, and hard work.

 But if you’re willing to be patient, willing to put in the effort, and willing to honor the creative process of voice overs, then you’re sure to be a winner.
 We’re wishing you the absolute best!